Men's Junior AHF Cup

-The Men's Junior AHF Cup is a men's international under-21 field hockey competition in Asia organized by the Asian Hockey Federation.
+The Men's Junior AHF Cup is an international men's under-21 field hockey competition in Asia organized by the Asian Hockey Federation.
 The tournament was founded in 2003 and serves as the qualification tournament for the next Men's Hockey Junior Asia Cup.

-Four different teams have won the tournament and the 2019 edition was held in Muscat, Oman.
+Five different teams have won the tournament and the 2026 edition was held in Taldykorgan, Kazakhstan.